victorqribeiro/radio/README.md

 ## How to contribute an animation

-Before submiting a animation, think about how it will look on many devices (mobile, desktop, tablet...) and account for it.
+Before submitting a animation, think about how it will look on many devices (mobile, desktop, tablet...) and account for it.
 If you need to make a multiplication or division, think about if you have to do it every frame or just one time; if just one time, do it on the constructor method, instead of doing it everytime on the show method.

 There are a set of varibles pre defined to draw.